zakimjz/zakimjz.github.io/pages/courses/datamining/assign2.md

 Next, since we have found the optimal $\mathbf{u}_1$ and $\mathbf{u}_2$, we will project the entire centered data matrix onto each one of them to obtain a projected $n \times 2$ dataset.
-Plot this as a scatter plot, but make sure to label the malignant samples as red and the benign points as green.
+Plot this as a scatter plot, but make sure to color the points based on the labels.

 Finally, i) compute the variance of the projected points along $\mathbf{u}_1$ and
 $\mathbf{u}_2$, ii) What is their relationship to $\lambda_1$ and $\lambda_2$, and iii)